-Student Basic Needs offers economic support for students experiencing financial insecurity of having stable and predictable income to support a standard living.
+Student Basic Needs offers economic support for students experiencing financial insecurity of having a stable and predictable income to support a standard of living.

-Financial insecurity refers to the inability for students to access financial resources to be a successful student, or find the resources to gain financial literacy, such as educational materials to understand what resources are available and where to receive additional support.
+Financial insecurity refers to the inability of students to access financial resources to be a successful student or find the resources to gain financial literacy, such as educational materials to understand what resources are available and where to receive additional support.

 Student Basic Needs Supplemental Funding